 The US Human Rights Network Executive Summary Report was submitted to the United Nations in October, 2019.
 The report is informed by 38 issue reports submitted by 74 Network members and partner organizations.

-The following list of reports and summaries were sent in by USHRN members and partners.
-These reports and summaries were included in the USHRN Executive Summary.
+The following is a list of reports and summaries sent in by USHRN members and partners and included in the USHRN Executive Summary.
 Download the USHRN Executive Summary submitted to the United Nations here.

 1. University of Miami Human Rights Clinic, WhyHunger, FIAN International, Coalition of Immokalee Workers, Food Bank of Southern Arizona, Detroit Black Community Food Security Network, Northwest Harvest, Syracuse University Nutrition & Food Studies Department, Food for Maine’s Future, Northwest Harvest.
 The Right to Food in the Context of Political Participation, Equality, and Non-Discrimination.
 View full report.

 2. Center for the Right to Water Northwest: The Human Right to Water vs. Industrial Use: The Fight for Water.
 Summary only submitted.